-The Doctor of Ministry is designed for pastors and church workers with a minimum of two years of ministry experience.
-The program schedule accommodates those in full-time ministry.
+If you’re looking at the Doctor of Ministry degree, you’re likely interested in the highest level of academic preparation for teaching and leadership in Christian ministry.
+The program provides professional and academic preparation for pastors and church workers who have already had a minimum of two years of ministry experience.
+The program schedule purposefully accommodates those in full-time ministry.

-A student must have an M.Div. or its equivalent to be admitted to the Doctor of Ministry program.
-Equivalency is defined as at least 96 semester hours of master’s level work (excluding the bachelor’s degree) in the various fields of religious studies.
-The subjects studied include systematic theology, approximately equal emphasis on New Testament and Old Testament studies, six hours of graduate Greek, six hours of graduate Hebrew, New Testament and Old Testament introductions, Bible exposition, church history or related studies, and courses in pastoral theology.
-IBCS examines each applicant’s program individually, and applicants must make up deficiencies before we grant you degree candidacy.
+You must have an M.Div. or its equivalent to be admitted to the Doctor of Ministry program.
+Equivalency is defined as at least 96 semester hours of master’s level work (exclusive of a bachelor’s degree) in the various fields of religious studies.
+The subjects studied should include systematic theology, approximately equal emphasis on New Testament and Old Testament studies, six hours of graduate Greek, six hours of graduate Hebrew, New Testament and Old Testament introductions, Bible exposition, church history or related studies, and courses in pastoral theology.
+Of course, each applicant’s program is examined individually, and we’ll give you the opportunity to make up deficiencies before we grant you degree candidacy.

 Program Learning Outcomes

-- Value the communication of Biblical truth and the commitment to Biblically based separation,
+- Value the communication of Biblical truth and the commitment to Biblically-based separation.

-- Evidence the ability to research, write, preach, and counsel from a Biblical perspective,
+- Evidence the ability to research, write, preach, and counsel from a Biblical perspective.

 - Apply effective solutions for addressing complex issues within the realm of church administration and management.